google/wci/tutorial.md

 **Disclaimer:** This is not an officially supported Google product

 ## Setup

-First of all, you will need to configure the Google Cloud project you're going to use. for that, execute the following command:
+First of all, you will need to configure the Google Cloud project you're going to use.
+<walkthrough-project-setup></walkthrough-project-setup>

+After selecting the project in the menu above,  execute the following command:

 ``` bash
 export GOOGLE_CLOUD_PROJECT=<walkthrough-project-id/>